ChrisLTD/ChrisLTD.com/_posts/2015-01-28-swift-optional.md

 ### Optional binding

-The safest way is to access your optional value is use [optional binding](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID333) where you assign the optional value to a constant if it exists.
+The safest way to access your optional value is with [optional binding](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID333).
+In optional binding, you assign the optional value to a constant if the optional value is not nil.

 {% highlight swift %}
 if let unwrappedOptional = myOptional {